Electric Scooter Warranty and Returns Guide – Gotchas and Fine Print, Simplified

 Electric scooter warranty quick reference

-All of the major electric scooter brands and retailers provide warranties for their scooters.
-This includes popular brands like Xiaomi, Segway Ninebot, Kugoo, GoTrax, Swagtron, Razor, and Glion Dolly, but also premium brands like EMove, Dualtron, Apollo, Kaabo, Zero, Turbowheel, Speedway, Inokim, Mercane, etc.
+Major electric scooter brands, including Xiaomi, Segway Ninebot, Kugoo, GoTrax, Swagtron, Razor, and Glion Dolly, as well as premium brands like EMove, Dualtron, Apollo, Kaabo, Zero, Turbowheel, Speedway, Inokim, and Mercane, provide warranties.

 What does an electric scooter warranty cover?